CO2 capture, storage and use

 Post-combustion capture: the demixing solvent

 «The DMX™ process is dedicated to capturing the CO2 in the emissions of industrial facilities: coal-fired power plants, cement plants, steel works, etc. The idea is to improve the performance of traditional amine-based processes, which consume a significant amount of energy for solvent regeneration.
 We are targeting energy savings of between 30 and 40%.
 Our solution is based on a high cyclic capacity solvent that decants in two phases, with only the CO2 rich phase sent to regeneration.
 The chemical stability of the DMX™ solvent also makes it possible to operate this regeneration at a modified temperature and thus produce CO2 at a pressure (up to 6 eff.bar.).
 Consequently, is it is possible to save two compression stages compared to traditional processes.
 The tests conducted on a mini-pilot facility at our Solaize site demonstrated the efficiency of the DMX™ process on a small scale and on synthetic gas.
-We are now planning an industrial-scale demonstration on steel industry exhaust gas, in partnership with ArcelorMittal, Total and Axens.”
+We have now launched an industrial-scale demonstration on steel industry exhaust gas, in partnership with ArcelorMittal, Total and Axens.”